gbraad/mscrolls-brahman/ifi/ifi.md

 The _reply_ json, sent from the back-end to the front-end, can have these terms at the top level.
 Some of the terms have values that are (optionally) json objects.
 In these cases, consult the subsequent json object definitions.

-Game objects are associated with an _ID_, which is an arbitrary `int`.
-The front end makes no assumptions about the meaning of this ID, except that equal IDs mean identical objects.

 * `text: "You are in a maze of twisty passages all alike."`
    Block of text from the game to be formatted and shown in the transcript window.
 A newline will be added to the end when displayed.
 The `text` may contain a subset of [Markdown](https://daringfireball.net/projects/markdown/) and HTML.